C0deWiser/exiftool/README.md

 value `45.3363888888889`.

 This is very important in context of `enum` attributes — that must use values from limited list.
-Exiftool will reject value if it is not allowed.
+Exiftool will reject value if it is not from a list.

 Read more below.